LapisIT/differential_privacy/README.md

 ## Changelog

 * 0.1.0 (3rd November 2015): Initial version with independent anonymization of
   points only.
+* 0.2.0 (4th November 2015): Add the displacement lines testing tool.